 Climbing Beta.
 Clint Cummins’ website has older but very good information and climbing topos of both of the Upper and Lower walls at Index — definitely worth a browse.
 The Mountain Project also has good info and photos: Davis Holland route and Lovin’ Arms.

 Additional Map.
-This topographic map will help you find the parking, walls, and trails.
+Map 2 will help you find the parking, walls, and trails.

 Leave It Better than You Found It.
 This should be every user’s goal.
 Do no damage and pick up trash left by others.